moiez326/Data_analysis_portfolio/README.md

 - The "Global Bank Loan Default Analysis" delves into the complexities of loan defaults, a key aspect of financial risk management.
 This project investigates various client and loan characteristics to identify the factors that significantly influence loan defaults at Global Bank.

 - Loan Amount vs. Debt to Income Ratio

 ![Chart 2](https://github.com/moiez326/loandefault/blob/main/media/Screenshot%202023-11-28%20at%2013.37.35.png)

 - Using linear regression we found that loan amount is not a strong predictor of the debt-to-income ratio.
-Interestingly, defaulted loans tend to have a higher debt-to-income ratio, pointing to other contributory factors to loan default.
+- defaulted loans tend to have a higher debt-to-income ratio, pointing to other contributory factors to loan default.

 #### Key insights:
 - Loan amounts are not significant indicators of the likelihood of default.